Cervical HNP: herniated nucleus pulposus in the upper spine

-If extruded disc material within the cervical spine begins to irritate or compress an adjacent nerve root, it gives rise to the following symptoms:
+However, if the protruded disc material within the cervical spine begins to irritate or compress a nearby spinal nerve, the following symptoms can develop:

 - Sharp or constant pain in the neck, shoulders or upper back